WilliamRagstad/WilliamRagstad.github.io/content/posts/diffie-hellman.md

 The **multiplicative order** of $g$ modulo $p$, denoted as $\text{ord}_p(g)$, is the smallest positive integer $n$ such that $g^n \mod p \equiv 1$.
 The order of $g$ is a divisor of $p - 1$, meaning that $\text{ord}_p(g) \mid |\mathbb{Z}_p^*|$.

-Further analysis **why the discrete logarithm problem is hard** can be found in the [Wikipedia article](https://en.wikipedia.org/wiki/Discrete_logarithm).
+Further analysis **why the discrete logarithm problem is hard to solve** can be found in the [Wikipedia article](https://en.wikipedia.org/wiki/Discrete_logarithm).

 ## Algorithm